sirampy/Team22/README.md

 This approach also lends itself nicely for decoder to be fited with [microcode](https://en.wikipedia.org/wiki/Microcode) rom (not to be mistaken with firmware), allowing for bug fixes post production, and even user customisable opcodes and instructions.

+The pc is of width 16 in this branch as none of the test programs need the entire code space.
+It also reduces the ammount of memory we need to allocate.

 ## How to use
 All of the scripts need to test / build this branch are in the makefile.
 First initialise the program mems by building a test program: